Apollo1840/ToyCarController/README.md

 3) Run Command (Accordingly):

     ```bash
-    # Modify the following IP based on your Router IP.
+    # Modify the following IP based on your Router IP. (replace last .1 to .0)
     nmap -sn 192.168.1.0/24
     ```